khufkens/spam/README.md

 alternatively, download the project using [this link](https://bitbucket.org/khufkens/spatial-panel-analysis-method-spam/get/master.zip).

-In R set the working path to the R script folder and source the FOTO script file in R.
+In R set the working path to the R script folder and source the SPAM script file in R.

 	setwd(/foo/bar/R)
 	source(/foo/bar/R/panel_analysis.r)